roxgib/anki-contanki/README.md

 I have been testing using a DualShock 4, which can be readily purchased secondhand at a reasonable price and otherwise makes a good choice, although cheaper options will probably work just as well.

-## Issues
+## Testing
+I'm now looking for alpha testers - download the latest Alpha release and please let me know how it goes.
 Please report all issues on the GitHub issue tracker.
 Reports about bugs on Windows or when using an Xbox controller are particularly welcome as I have been testing almost exclusively on Mac using a DualShock 4 up to now.

+Currently each button press triggers a tooltip - while annoying, this is intended to help with testing.
+If you encounter an issue, let me know what you were trying to do, what platform and controller you're using, and the text of any error or message your receive.
+Please take note of the known issues and don't report anything listed there.
+Suggestions are also welcome, and should also be raised on the issue tracker.

 ### Known issues
  - Add-on doesn't function in the profile window